tomit4/ltranslate/README.md

 ### Why did you make this?

 I created ltranslate because I was inspired by [mariodujic's bash translate script](https://github.com/mariodujic/Bash-Translate).
 It was simple and demonstrated the power of the curl command, as well as the standard UNIX utilities.
-I did, however, wish to expand upon it, with the motivating factor being the utilization of LibreTranslate's API instead of Google's.
+I did, however, wish specifically to use a more FOSS friendly API, thus utilizing LibreTranslate instead of Google.
 LibreTranslate has far less language support (at the time of this writing), but is a fine FOSS alternative, so I decided it would be worth my time to write a variation on this.

 ### Better CLI Translation Tools